 --acl option.
 I know all of that can be confusing so here’s an example:

-The above command will use “SOME_AWS_ACCESS_KEY_ID” and “SOME_SECRET_ACCESS_KEY” as the AWS Access Key ID and Secret Access Key to authenticate with Amazon Web Services.
-It will then upload the images to an AWS S3 bucket named “super_bucket” and place them in a folder called “pix”.
-Lastly, these images will be private so only owners of the bucket can view/manipulate them.
+The above command will use “SOME_AWS_ACCESS_KEY_ID” and “SOME_AWS_SECRET_ACCESS_KEY” as the AWS Access Key ID and Secret Access Key to authenticate with Amazon Web Services.
+It will then upload the images to an AWS S3 bucket named “image-bucket” and place them in a folder called “photos”.
+Lastly, these images will use the “private” ACL so only owners of the bucket can view or edit them.

 upload commands can help save a lot of time, but they are still pretty fine-grained.
 I wanted a command to automate my entire workflow.
 This is where the